 Applying the final touches to your bathroom renovation can be a lot of fun.
 Plants, blinds, textured bath mats and wall-mounted shower caddies are just a few things you can use to add a flourish of personality to your finished bathroom.
-Consider having a ‘theme’ for your final touches, as this will really help to bring the whole room together.
+Consider having an overarching ‘theme’ for your final touches, as this will really help to bring the whole room together.

 If you’re considering installing a new bathroom and need some help or advice, why not give us a call on 020 7127 5235 to see how we can help?